arborchurch/arbor-web/site/content/events/2025-05-19-summer-nights-in-july.md

 ---
 S﻿ummer Nights at Arbor are evenings of connection and food.
 Sign up for a meal at a home, or come to the park with your picnic dinner.
 We have options for everyone!

-I﻿f July 20thdoesn't work for you, make sure to check out the other options for Summer Nights August 17!
+I﻿f July 20th doesn't work for you, make sure to check out the other options for Summer Nights August 17!
 This is going to be a great summer of connection.